SchweizerischeBundesbahnen/scion-workbench/README.md

 ***

 ### Versions
+- `v11.0.0-beta.2` Limited microfrontend support; more coming soon
-- `v11.0.0-beta.1` and newer are only compatible with Angular version 11.x. (no microfrontend support yet)
+- `v11.0.0-beta.1` and newer are only compatible with Angular version 11.x.
 - `v0.0.0-beta.35` and newer are only compatible with Angular version 10.x.
 - `v0.0.0-beta.33` and newer are only compatible with Angular version 9.x.
 - `v0.0.0-beta.23` to `v0.0.0-beta.32` is only compatible with Angular version 8.x.